Encounter rare wildlife in the heart of East Africa

-A close encounter with gentle giants on a gorilla safari in Uganda is an extraordinary African experience that will always stay with you – and it's just one of the many wildlife spottings this unforgettable African overland adventure has to offer.
-Roam the verdant plains, rainforests, papyrus-fringed lakes and acacia woodlands of Kenya and Uganda's game parks – from Queen Elizabeth National Park to the Masai Mara Reserve – spot lions, rhinos, chimps, antelope, hippos, leopards and more in their natural habitats.
-The staggeringly beautiful African countryside will provide memories that last a lifetime.
+A close encounter with gentle giants on a gorilla safari in Uganda is an extraordinary experience that will always stay with you – and it's just one of the many wildlife sightings this unforgettable Lonely Planet Experience has to offer.
+Roam the verdant plains, rainforests, papyrus-fringed lakes and acacia woodlands of Kenya and Uganda’s game parks, from Queen Elizabeth National Park to the Masai Mara Reserve.
+Spot lions, rhinos, chimps, antelopes, hippos, leopards and more in their natural habitats.
+The staggeringly beautiful African landscape will provide memories that last a lifetime.

-With gorilla permits included in the price of the trip, seek out the rare mountain gorilla on a trek through Uganda's steamy forests and spend an unforgettable hour in their presence
+With permits included in the price of the trip, take a trek through Uganda's steamy forests to seek out rare mountain gorillas and spend an unforgettable hour in their presence.

 Tracking gorillas in the dense forest can sometimes be wet, muddy and uncomfortable.
-The terrain is by no means easy either, so it can be pretty strenuous and often humid.
-But the sheer thrill in coming across a habituated group of gorillas, dominated by a great male silverback, more than outweighs any difficulty.
-You need to be prepared and fit enough to walk up to 4 hours - up and down hill.
-A top tip is to pack some gardening gloves to assist in any up-hill climbs.
+The terrain is by no means easy either, so it can be strenuous and often humid.
+But the sheer thrill of coming across a habituated group of gorillas, dominated by a great male silverback, more than outweighs any difficulty.
+You need to be prepared and fit enough to walk up to four hours – up and down hills.
+A top tip is to pack some gardening gloves to assist in any uphill climbs.
+See https://www.intrepidtravel.com/au/gorilla-trekking for more information.

-1.This trip requires a higher non-refundable deposit (AUD1000, USD1000, EUR800, NZD1250, GBP650, CAD1000, ZAR8000, CHF900) in order to secure the included gorilla permit.
-We also require full passport details at time of booking.
+1.This trip requires a higher non-refundable deposit (AUD 1000, USD 1000, EUR 800, NZD 1250, GBP 650, CAD 1000, ZAR 8000, CHF 900) in order to secure the included gorilla permit.
 Please note that we need to confirm availability of a gorilla permit if you are booking within 45 days of departure.
 The additional deposit paid at time of booking will be credited to the final balance of your booking.

-2. A single supplement is available on this trip.
-Please see your booking agent for further information.
+2. A single supplement is available for all nights on this trip, subject to availability.